kokejohh/kokejohh/README.md

 I love to code.

-* 🌍  I'm based in Thanland
+* 🌍  I'm based in Thailand
 * ✉️  You can contact me at [kokejohh@gmail.com](mailto:kokejohh@gmail.com)

 ### Skills